 Sometimes known as just ginkgo, this is a herbal medicine derived from the maidenhair tree.
 Ginkgo is native to China and has played a part in traditional Chinese medicine for thousands of years.
 It remains a popular supplement today, thanks to its range of potent antioxidants.
 The seeds and leaves are often used to make teas and tinctures, but most modern applications use leaf extract.
 Some people like to eat the fruit raw or the seeds toasted.
 Ginkgo is said to help a wide range of ailments, including dementia, mental troubles, sexual dysfunction, and heart disease.

 Elderberry is an ancient herbal medicine usually made from the cooked fruit of the Sambucus nigra plant.
 It is a traditional treatment for headaches, nerve pain, toothaches, constipation, viral infections, and colds.
 Today, it is usually suggested as a treatment for cold and flu symptoms.
-You can get elderberry as a syrup or lozenge, although some like to cook elderberries with honey or ginger to make their own teas or syrups.
+You can get elderberry as a syrup, lozenge or as private label elderberry softgels, although some like to cook elderberries with honey or ginger to make their own teas or syrups.

 6. St John’s Wort